 With the start of this New Year, the fifth since the Grenfell Tower tragedy, more and more of us will be looking at training courses to enhance our skills and improve our competence.

 Recent years have seen the choice widen in terms of training for those working with fire doors and this has to be good news because usually wider choice creates competition amongst training providers and this should hopefully drive up quality, not just drive down prices.

 This will often be a case of horses for courses.
-Some people will be naturally more suited to remote study whereas others will be far better off at a training centre environment.
+Some people will be naturally more suited to remote study whereas others will be far better off in a training centre environment.
 So, anybody looking for a suitable fire door training package in the UK is well advised to look for the training programme that suits their individual needs.
-Be that remote-study, classroom-based study or a training programme that includes both.
+Be that remote study, classroom-based study, or a training programme that includes both.

-In terms of remote study courses, self motivation will certainly be necessary and providers of these training programmes should make themselves available to offer support for learners when they need it.
+In terms of remote study courses, self-motivation will certainly be necessary and providers of these training programmes should make themselves available to offer support for learners when they need it.
 By attending a training centre learners will benefit from being able to ask questions during the training and this brings us to another important matter.
-If you are going to invest in fire door training make sure you ask to see the trainer’s experience and credentials, satisfy yourself that the training programme is what you need rather than just a quick route to a certificate.
+If you are going to invest in fire door training, make sure you ask to see the trainer’s experience and credentials; this will satisfy you that the training programme is what you need rather than just a quick route to a certificate.

 As with most things in life, the more you put in the more you will get out.
 Depending on an individual’s existing level of competence, theory-based learning that includes or has further practical training and assessment available is more likely to provide a better outcome and assurance of competence than just the theory-only element.
 Indeed, some training programmes such as Fire Door Inspector Training must include practical training and assessment.
 Only the very experienced are likely to benefit from fire door inspection training that is theory-only or internet based.
 Indeed, we should encourage fire door installers to go on to take a practical assessment after completing theory-based training.